 The popularity of JavaScript gives numerous pleasant bonuses to React Native app development as a whole: faster hiring, faster product release, low project expenditures, easy maintenance, and more.
 The large open-source codebase allows one to choose one of the existing components to be reused in a project.

-Making a contribution to React Native and diving into its code is not a problem: here is it’s github repository.
-More than 2,200 contributors have already helped to make it better.
+Making a contribution to React Native and diving into its code is not a problem: here is it’s GitHub repository.
+More than 2,745 contributors have already helped to make it better.
+And impressively, React Native has 2.1 million users on GitHub here!

-The best React Native apps include Coinbase, Shopify, Tableau, and Facebook itself.
+The best React Native apps include Instagram, Pinterest, Discord, Shopify, and Facebook itself.

 No tool is perfect in the domain of cross-platform development (not yet, at least), and the React Native limitations are evident.